fingerprintjs/fingerprintjs-pro-gtm/contributing.md

-# Contributing to FingerprintJS Pro Google Tag Manager
+# Contributing to FingerprintJS Pro adapter for Google Tag Manager

 ## Working with code